 Palate Expansion

-For decades, most dentists believed that palate expansion in adults was impossible; because they assumed that all the expansion occurs by separation of the maxillary bones at the midline suture, and therefore it must stop when the suture ossifies in the late teenage years.
-Now we know that palates can be expanded at any age using light steady forces, because the ossified suture and the rest of the midface adapt to a reshaping and unfolding of the maxillary bones, and the expansion can be maintained post-treatment by a stable bite and a retainer with a stable raised bite table that employs the forces of nocturnal bruxism to broadly load the expanded structure.
+For decades, most dentists believed that palate expansion in adults was impossible; because they assumed that all the expansion occurs by separation of the maxillary bones at the midline suture, like pushing apart two tables, and therefore it must stop when the suture ossifies in the late teenage years.
+However the growth in the sutures is not primary.
+It does not push the bones apart.
+It responds to forces, including bite forces and mechanical expansion forces by remodeling and thereby adapting to whatever conditions are present.
+Palates can be expanded in adults, because the maxillary bones unfold and the suture lowers.
+The expansion can be maintained post-treatment by having a stable natural bite and wearing a retainer that has a stable raised bite surface every night.

 NATURAL PALATE EXPANSION

-The upper jawbone and upper dental arch are designed to grow wide enough to fit around the tongue so the tongue can rest up high in the palate with its tip just behind the upper front teeth.
-The upper jawbone is a framework of two paired (right and left) maxillary bones, and they expand by spreading apart, like unfolding a pair of wings, in two directions.
+The upper jawbone and upper dental arch are designed to expand enough to fit around the tongue so the tongue can maintain a resting posture up high in the palate with its tip just behind the upper front teeth.
+Bite forces (not tongue forces) cause this expansion by spreading apart the two (right and left) maxillary bones, in two directions.

-In one direction, the two maxillary bones spread apart by rotating outward and upward due to growth at the midpalatal suture, seen from left to right in the illustration below.
-As biting forces drives these two maxillary bones upward, they also flatten the palate.
+In one direction, the two maxillary bones rotate outward and upward around the midpalatal suture while lowering that suture and thereby flattening the palate, as seen from left to right in the illustration below.
 In our ancestors, very strong chewers always had very shallow wide palates.

 3 14